Biography

 • Fernandez v.
 CoreLogic Credco, LLC, 20-cv-1262 (S.D.
 Cal.): $58.5 million settlement in class action alleging that defendant violated the Fair Credit Reporting Act and the California Consumer Credit Reporting Agencies Act by inaccurately reporting consumers as possible matches to the Office of Foreign Assets Control Specially Designated Nationals List and failing to adequately disclose the contents of its reporting to consumers upon request.

 • Taylor v.
-Inflection Risk Solutions, LLC, 20-cv-2266 (D. Minn): $4 million settlement in class action alleging that defendant violated the Fair Credit Reporting Act by inaccurately reporting felonies that were deemed misdemeanor and misreporting crimes as violent.
+Inflection Risk Solutions, LLC, 20-cv-2266 (D. Minn): $4 million settlement in class action alleging that defendant violated the Fair Credit Reporting Act by inaccurately reporting that consumers had committed felonies, when those crimes had in fact been deemed as less-serious misdemeanors, and also misreporting certain non-violent crimes as violent.

 • Shaffer, et al. v.
 George Washington University, et al., 20-cv-01145 (D.D.C.): $5.4 million settlement alleging that defendants breached their contracts with students for in-person instruction when they transitioned to fully online learning, without issuing partial refunds for tuition or fees, during the Spring 2020 semester.